PR reports focus on the details that reflect how well the team performs regarding the PRs, responses, changes, and comments.

 This is a general overview of the PR history so that the managers can identify if PRs are closed for a longer than expected period.
 Also, this enables them to get into the details of the PRs that are open for a long period to help the team resolve the issue.

-This metric shows the time that passes for any viewer to comment on the PR after it is opened.
+This metric shows the time that passes for any viewer to take an action on the PR after it is opened. (e.g., comment or approval).

 This valuable data reflects how responsive the reviewers are in the PR process.
-It is logical to expect that the sooner the comment is provided the quicker the submitter can get the feedback and progress.
+It is logical to expect that the sooner the action is taken the quicker the submitter can get the feedback and progress.

 Follow-on Commits